TROM-Jaro Linux offers a new twist on the concept of open source as free software.

 Trade-Free advocates propose what they say are realistic solutions to solve those problems.
 However, the Trade-Free movement is also about challenging peoples’ values, explaining in simple language how the world works, according to details provided on the TROM-Jaro website.

 The TROM organization also provides free educational materials and tools related to the movement.
-It publishes books, videos and a mixed bag of media tools to further explain and track trade-free concepts around the globe.
+It publishes books, videos, and a mixed bag of media tools to further explain and track trade-free concepts around the globe.

 TROM-Jaro developers created its customized Manjaro Linux distro to further that purpose.
-As applied to the software industry, so-called “free” software, such as Android and Google services considered free, actually come at a steep price.
+As applied to the software industry, so-called “free” software, such as Android and Google services considered free, actually comes at a steep price.
 Users must surrender their personal information to feed the monetizing that developers impose to maintain cash flow.

 That is the connection between the new TROM-Jaro distro and Manjaro Arch Linux.
-Numerous Linux distros already provide an option for users to not install non-free software components.
+Numerous Linux distros already provide an option for users not to install non-free software components.
 The TROM-Jaro community expands that solution by not leaving any such packages in its version of Manjaro.

-In accordance with the principles held by the TROM Project, TROM-Jaro developers avoid distributing any software requiring user tracking, payments or ads to be displayed in order for the software to work.
+In accordance with the principles held by the TROM Project, TROM-Jaro developers avoid distributing any software requiring user tracking, payments, or ads to be displayed in order for the software to work.

-In a nutshell, software that meets that mandate is dubbed as “trade-free.”
+In a nutshell, software that meets that mandate is dubbed “trade-free.”
 That is what you get in TROM-Jaro Linux.

 For example, this distro uses a customized Firefox Web browser to block browsing elements considered not Trade-Free.
-This approach is perhaps a purer form of the open source concept.
+This approach is perhaps a purer form of the open-source concept.
 Ironically, it falls into line with many of the characteristics that guide the development of Arch Linux.

 Manjaro is considered trade-free, at least partially.
 That community does not collect users’ data or ask them for money in order to use their operating system, according to the unnamed developer who posted information in the TROM-Jaro website announcement about the new distro.

-However, the community does promote trade-based applications in the default Manjaro installations, such as Steam, Microsoft Office, Skype and possibly others.
+However, the community does promote trade-based applications in the default Manjaro installations, such as Steam, Microsoft Office, Skype, and possibly others.
 Those developers want something from users in the form of trades.